 The BA in Oriental Studies (Hebrew) deals primarily with languages and literature, with study of Jewish culture and history as the necessary background.
 The course lasts for three or four years, depending on whether you choose to spend a year abroad at the Hebrew University in Jerusalem.
 The primary aim of the course is to give all students a working knowledge of the main phases of the Hebrew language (classical, rabbinic and medieval, and modern), together with an introduction to the historical background and the most important literature of each period.
 The wide range of options available enables students to devote particular attention to any one of these areas if they so choose.

-The Hebrew and Jewish Studies Unit and the Oxford Centre for Hebrew and Jewish Studies are both housed in the Clarendon Institute on Walton Street, which also houses the Leopold Muller Memorial Library.
+The Centre for Hebrew and Jewish Studies is in the Clarendon Institute on Walton Street, which also houses the Leopold Muller Memorial Library.

 Two leading international journals in the field are based in Oxford: the Journal of Jewish Studies and the Journal of Modern Jewish Studies.